On Non-Speaking Autism, Part 1

 I value diversity, inclusion, equity, accessibility, anti-oppression, and compassion.

-I welcome people of all abilities, diagnoses (or lack thereof), ethnicity, race, gender and gender identity, sex and sexual orientation, age, methods of communication, body size and shape, traumas, social and economic status, spiritual and religious practice, country of origin, citizenship, geography, military status, and other areas of human experience.
+I welcome people of all abilities, diagnoses (or lack thereof), race, ethnicity, gender and gender identity, sex and sexual orientation, age, methods of communication, body size and shape, traumas, social and economic status, spiritual and religious practice, country of origin, citizenship, geography, military status, and other areas of human experience.

 I commit to follow, to the very best of my ability, these signposts of a respectful practitioner inspired by the Therapist Neurodiversity Collective International:

-I welcome people of all genders, sexualities, or current states of exploration of your personal experience.
 I am comfortable with and welcome trans, non-binary, gender non-conforming, agender, ace, aro, lesbian, gay, queer, autigender, neuroqueer, and other gender marginalized humans, as well as cishet humans.

 In regards to race and ethnicity, I reject the idea of “color-blind” and instead want to live in a “color rich” world, where each experience helps to weave a tapestry of strength and love.